High-definition television in Australia: Nine Network

 All 9HD breakaway programming ceased transmission on Sunday 2 August 2009 in preparation for the launch of GO! (now 9Go!) on 9 August.
 As a result, 9HD became a full simulcast of Nine's main channel.

 9HD was replaced by the 9Gem multichannel on 26 September 2010, which unlike the previous incarnation, was a full-time breakaway and branded separately (with one exception being the London Olympics).
 This removed the HD simulcast of Channel Nine entirely to allow a third channel to fit on Nine's DVB-T multiplex (due to technical and regulatory limitations).
 As a result, Nine lost all youth, news and comedy content in HD, but instead screened female, crime and lifestyle content on its only HD facility.

-For the purposes of some sport such as cricket, GEM was still used on an occasional basis to broadcast HD under the Wide World of Sports brand, though not necessarily as a simulcast with Nine.
+For the purposes of some sport such as cricket, 9Gem was still used on an occasional basis to broadcast HD under the Wide World of Sports brand, though not necessarily as a simulcast with Nine.
 As such, this was generally limited to events outside of prime time, while those with more prominence continued to be shown on the Nine Network.

 On 26 November 2015, Nine recommenced simulcasting in HD on channel 90.
 As a result, 9Gem was moved to channel 92 and reduced to standard definition.
 Then in June 2019, metro viewers were given access to 9Gem in HD on Channel 95, replacing the Your Money channel.

 This revival marked 9HD's switch to H.264/MPEG-4 AVC broadcasting, allowing the broadcaster to operate at full quality in 1920x1080i50 resolution using a lower bitrate than in 2007.
 This gives the network the ability to provide all the other multichannel services launched since 2009, such as 9Go!, at the same time.

+On 8th May 2024, 9Go!
+HD replaced 9Go! as a HD channel on 99.